 We achieve this profile by individually CNC cutting each tooth, allowing us to provide the round-bottomed root, with a tooth that curves upwards to a robust, sharp tip.

 As a result of opting for an all-metal hardened stainless steel drivetrain, we were able to reduce the size of the gears.
 This enables the drivetrain to fit within the frame of a Nema 17 stepper motor - more on compactness in the next section.
 With the drive train being made from hardened stainless steel, we can maintain the operation of the Hemera gearbox.
 For bearings we make use of an igus® bushing and shielded ball-bearings.
-A dry-running system, as we know, means minimal user-maintenance and also prevents filament debris from sticking to a greasy drive train.
+Older Hemera's (pre Jan 21) had a dry-running system but we have since changed the material of the gears and also greased them for greater improved wear performance, see here for more details.

 When designing Hemera’ dual-drive hobbs, we took a ground-up approach starting with a specification of dual-drive, researching and testing material combinations and implementing our tooth profiles.
 Dual drive is an established concept within the industry (going all the way back to 2011 with Steves Extruder used on the SeeMeCNC H1) and it is clear that dual-drive provides considerably more grip when compared to single drive systems.
 Fundamentally, the entire extrusion system is just better.